 The strip-till soil cultivation technology is based on the preparation of narrow strips, in which the wide-row crops are established.
 This technology is most often used in soil cultivation for seeding corn, sunflower, sugar beet, oilseed rape, or soya.
 However, it is only a matter of time before this technology will also be used for preparing soil before seeding cereals in two rows or wide rows.

 The strips are usually processed with an inter-row distance of 18/20 or 29.5/31 inches in the autumn.
-Machines suitable for strip-till soil cultivation include the STRIP-MASTER EN cultivator with a maximum working depth of 10 inches, or the TERRASTRIP ZN deep cultivators with a working depth of up to 55 centimetres for autumn soil cultivation.
+Machines suitable for strip-till soil cultivation include the STRIP-MASTER EN cultivator with a maximum working depth of 14 inches, or the TERRASTRIP ZN deep cultivators with a working depth of up to 22 inches for autumn soil cultivation.

 The benefits of strip-till soil cultivation include faster warming up of the processed strips by sun, soil aeration, reduced erosion, better water absorption in soil when compared with direct seeding, and cost savings in the form of a targeted application of supply fertilizer into the processed strips.